microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   minibatchSize – the minibatch size to use when reading and processing the dataset

-    -   epochSize – {0} size of epoch, if not specified or set to zero entire dataset will be read once.
+    -   epochSize – {0} size of an epoch, if not specified or set to zero entire dataset will be read once.

     -   modelPath – path to the model file to evaluate